recalbox/recalbox-buildroot/board/recalbox/fsoverlay/recalbox/share_init/roms/dreamcast/_readme.txt

 Put your Dreamcast isos in this directory.

-Rom files must have a ".gdi/.cdi" extension.
+Rom files must have a .gdi, .cdi or .chd extension.